 The Office of Early Childhood Education collaborates with the Department of Family and Support Services (DFSS) to provide childcare services for infants and toddlers and preschool for three- and four-year-olds in community-operated locations across the city.
 Community-based programs are designed to meet the needs of working parents and guardians.
 These programs offer childcare and high-quality learning environments where certified early childhood educators support children's health and development.
 There are no attendance boundaries for community-operated programs, so you can select a location near your home or place of work.
 Program hours by site.

-Families can explore community early learning programs and submit an application on the Chicago Early Learning website.
+Families can explore community early learning programs and submit an application through the Chicago Early Learning website.
 For additional information about community-operated programs, contact the Department of Family and Support Services at 312-743-0300.

 Once you have accepted an offer to a school, you will need to enroll your child before the first day of school.